Falsification-Based Robust Adversarial Reinforcement Learning: FALSIFICATION-BASED RARL

 Consequently, \eqref{eq:falsification} can be defined as a minimization problem:

-The Cross-Entropy method combines piecewise-uniform distributions and Gaussian distributions to approximate the underlying distribution of the robustness value in \eqref{eq:robustness} over the set $\mathcal{X}_0 \times \mathcal{U}$ \cite{sankaranarayanan2012falsification}.
-The proposed distribution is denoted by $p_{\theta}$ with parameter $\theta$, the unknown real distribution by $q$.
-The distance between two distributions is measured by the Kullback-Leibler Divergence \cite{kullback1951information}:
+The cross-entropy method combines piecewise-uniform and Gaussian distributions to approximate the underlying distribution of the robustness value in \eqref{eq:robustness} over the set $\mathcal{X}_0 \times \mathcal{U}$ \cite{sankaranarayanan2012falsification}.
+The proposed distribution is denoted by $p_{\theta}$ with parameter $\theta$, while the unknown real distribution is denoted by $q$.
+The distance between the two distributions is measured using the Kullback-Leibler divergence \cite{kullback1951information}:

-with $\xi \in \mathcal{X}_0 \times \mathcal{U}$.
+where $\xi \in \mathcal{X}_0 \times \mathcal{U}$.
 Since the actual distribution $q$ is unknown, $D(q, \,p_\theta)$ is estimated using $N_s$ sampled data points, which are chosen by the current approximation $p_\theta$.
-Those samples are sorted by their robustness values and the $m$ least robust samples are taken, with $m\ll N_s$.
+The samples are sorted through their robustness values, and the $m$ least robust samples are considered, with $m\ll N_s$.
 Then, parameter $\theta$ is updated by minimizing the divergence $D(q, \,p_\theta)$ over $m$ data samples.
-This procedure iterates until the divergence converges to a threshold.
-Subsequently, initial conditions and input sequences are sampled according to the converged distribution $p_\theta$.
+Moreover, this procedure iterates until the divergence converges to a threshold.
+Afterward, the initial conditions and input sequences are sampled based on the converged distribution $p_\theta$.

-In this work, we consider an autonomous vehicle on a highway with two safety requirements: The agent is not allowed to collide with the leading vehicle and the agent is not allowed to drive backwards on the highway.
-We formulate these requirements as follows:
+In this study, we consider an autonomous vehicle on a highway with two safety requirements: the agent is not allowed to collide with the leading vehicle or to drive backward on the highway at all times.
+Therefore, we formulate these requirements as follows:

-Note that the proposed method can be directly applied to more complicated specifications containing temporal operators like \emph{until} and \emph{eventually}.
-In the future we will integrate more traffic rules in the system requirements as proposed by \cite{rizaldi2015formalising, rizaldi2017formalising, esterle2019specifications}.
+Note that the proposed method can be directly applied to more complicated specifications containing temporal operators, such as \emph{until} and \emph{eventually}.
+In the future, we will integrate more traffic rules in the system requirements as proposed in \cite{rizaldi2015formalising, rizaldi2017formalising, esterle2019specifications, esterle2020formalizing, Maierhofer2020a}.